-Alongside this, the SENDCo, Assistant SENDCo and Assistant Headteacher visit all of our primary feeder schools to gain as much information as possible about the students, including SEND information.
+Alongside this, the SENDCo, Assistant SENDCo or Assistant Headteacher visit all of our primary feeder schools to gain as much information as possible about the students, including SEND information.

 The SENDCo will also attend year 5 and year 6 annual review meetings where invited for EHC Plans and complex SEN Support students.
 This provides an excellent opportunity to answer any questions and ease any worries or concerns that students and/or parents/carers may have during this transition period.

 All students are invited to attend Induction Day which allows students to experience sample lessons, designed to build self-confidence and familiarise themselves with Greenfield Community College.